 If a grievance cannot be resolved internally within the university, a student may file a complaint with the appropriate authority in their state of residence.
 Arkansas residents must file complaints in writing with the ICAC Coordinator, Arkansas Department of Higher Education (ADHE), 114 E. Capitol, Little Rock, AR 72201, within 20 days of completing the institution's grievance process.
 As required by ADHE, the grievant must provide a statement from the institution verifying that the institution's appeal process has been followed.
 ADHE inquiries are limited to courses/degree programs certified by the Arkansas Higher Education Coordinating Board (AHECB) under Ark.
 Code § 6-61-103 and so matters related to the criteria for certification.
 For other states, the Student Complaint Process by State Directory, available on the State Higher Education Executive Officers Association website provides a list of appropriate state officials and/or entities for each state.
 Students may also contact the Higher Learning Commission, which is the university's regional accrediting body, at 230 S. LaSalle St., Suite 7-500, Chicago, IL 60604, or at info@hlcommission.org or 1-800-621-7440.
 This information is provided pursuant to 34 CFR § 668.43(b).

-If any party to the grievance violates this policy, he/she will be subject to disciplinary action.
+If any party to the grievance violates this policy, they will be subject to disciplinary action.
 When alleging such a violation, the aggrieved individual shall contact the Graduate Dean, in writing, with an explanation of the violation.